ServiceResource / Action / create_table

 Controls how you are charged for read and write throughput and how you manage capacity.
 This setting can be changed later.

 • PROVISIONED - We recommend using PROVISIONED for predictable workloads.
-PROVISIONED sets the billing mode to Provisioned Mode.
+PROVISIONED sets the billing mode to Provisioned capacity mode.

 • PAY_PER_REQUEST - We recommend using PAY_PER_REQUEST for unpredictable workloads.
-PAY_PER_REQUEST sets the billing mode to On-Demand Mode.
+PAY_PER_REQUEST sets the billing mode to On-demand capacity mode.

 • ProvisionedThroughput (dict) –